 Montgomery is a relatively large city located in the state of Alabama.
-With a population of 200,602 people and 58 constituent neighborhoods, Montgomery is the second largest community in Alabama.
+With a population of 196,986 people and 63 constituent neighborhoods, Montgomery is the third largest community in Alabama.

 Also of interest is that Montgomery has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Montgomery in 2010 was $24,537, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $98,148 for a family of four.
+The per capita income in Montgomery in 2018 was $29,038, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $116,152 for a family of four.
 However, Montgomery contains both very wealthy and poor people as well.

 Montgomery is an extremely ethnically-diverse city.
 The people who call Montgomery home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montgomery residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Montgomery include Irish, German, Scottish, and Scots-Irish.
+Important ancestries of people in Montgomery include English, Irish, German, African, and European.

 The most common language spoken in Montgomery is English.
 Other important languages spoken here include Spanish and Korean.